scottshireman/crop-n-caption/README.md

   --append_folder_name  Prepends to output filenames the names of all subfolders the input file is nested in,
                         delimitted by '_' Helpful for some large datasets with lots of meaningful subfolders that can be used later for caption tags.
-  --extract_people      Crop images of people from img_dir file and save as new images in in out_dir --extract_faces       Crop images of faces from img_dir file and save as new images in out_dir --skip_multiples      Some images have lots of people/faces and by default all will be extracted.
+  --crop_people         Crop images of people from img_dir file and save as new images in in out_dir --crop_faces          Crop images of faces from img_dir file and save as new images in out_dir --skip_multiples      Some images have lots of people/faces and by default all will be extracted.
 For very large
                         datasets that might mean a lot of false negatives.
 Set this option to ignore any input image that has multiple people or faces (evaluated seperately).